stopachka/clerk_auth_example/README.md

-# Supabase Auth Example
+# Clerk Auth Example

-How do you integrate supabase auth with Instant?
+How do you integrate clerk auth with Instant?
 This repo gives you an example to do just that!

 To run everything: